marius-salazar/ExamProCo-terraform-beginner-bootcamp-2023/journal/week0.md

 ## Git Stash

-If you forget to create a new issue and you were working all along on the main branch, you can utilize the `git stash save` to temporarily save your changes while you tried to switch into to your new branch.
+If you forget to create a new issue and you were working all along on the main branch (or the wrong branch), you can utilize the `git stash save` to temporarily save your changes while you tried to switch into to your new branch.

 Supposed that you already created the new branch, you can type `git pull` then `git fetch` and `git add .` in your main branch to be up to date.
 Now after that you can now use the `git stash save` command to temporarily store your changes in the main branch and transfer it later to the supposed to be branch that you should be working on.